Xhand98/Xhand98/README.md

 # 💫 About Me:
-🔭 I’m currently working on Nothing :(<br>👯 I’m looking to collaborate on Anything :(<br>🌱 I’m currently learning React<br>💬 Ask me about the basics<br>⚡ Fun fact I started programming as a joke... now it isn't a  joke no more...
+🔭 I’m currently working on Nothing :(<br>👯 I’m looking to collaborate on Anything :(<br>🌱 I’m currently learning React<br>💬 Ask me about the basics<br>⚡ Fun fact I started programming as a joke...
+It isn't a joke anymore

 # 💻 Tech Stack: